ricardojoserf/AutoPtT/README.md

 # AutoPtT

-Enumerate Kerberos tickets and perform Pass-the-Ticket (PtT) attacks interactively in C++ or Python.
+AutoPtT enumerates Kerberos tickets and performs Pass-the-Ticket (PtT) attacks interactively or step by step.
+It is a standalone alternative to Rubeus or Mimikatz, implemented in C++ and Python.

-You can do this step by step or automatically using the following options:
+You can use the following options:

 - **`auto`** - Automated Pass-the-Ticket attack